Propolis – Defends the City, Stops Invaders

 Propolis was used as a medicinal ingredient in the ancient world, and continues to be intensively studied and recommended today.

 Propolis Provides Powerful Nutrients

 Bees seek out the best resins they need to protect their hives.
 They instinctively know what works.
-Tree resins and plant saps perform the same protective functions across species lines.
+Tree resins and plant saps perform the same protective functions across specie lines.
 The main compounds in propolis typically include polyphenols, vitamins (including vitamins B1, B2, B6, C, and E), minerals (including magnesium, potassium, zinc, and calcium), enzymes and antifungal and antibacterial flavonoids, plus pinene and other essential oils inherent in tree and plant resins.

 Polyphenols, including flavonoids and phenolic acids, are the prime movers of antioxidant activity in propolis.
 In many areas of the world, Eastern Europe among them, propolis has been extensively researched for antifungal, antibacterial, and antiviral properties as a natural offshoot of both beekeeping and traditional medicine.
 As antioxidants, the bioflavonoids in propolis work in two ways: they stop the formation of free radicals to begin with, and reduce the potency of existing free radicals.
 Other propolis research has found that propolis has liver-protecting effects as well.